-With a swim spa you are working with a small volume of hot water compared to a large volume of relatively cool water in a swimming pool.
-Because of this chemicals will have a shorted life span and bacteria can grow more quickly than in a swimming pool.
-A spa is less forgiving then a pool and requires that whatever is put into it have a pH as close to neutral as possible.
-That is why only chemical made for spas should be used.
+With a spa, you are working with a small volume of hot water, which causes chemicals to have a shorter life span, and bacteria, along with other things, to grow faster.
+A spa is less forgiving than a pool, and requires that whatever is put into it have a pH as close to neutral as possible.
+That is why only chemicals made for spas should be used.